| 3 December 2025 10:00–11:00 CET Online via Zoom Registration form: https://us06web.zoom.us/meeting/register/dLFMTEJPS8exXqfv2J-nhw#/registration |

-Join us for a FORSEE webinar exploring what it truly means for AI to succeed in Europe – beyond technical performance or economic growth.
+FORSEE’s December 2025 webinar explored what it truly means for AI to succeed in Europe – beyond technical performance or economic growth.

 Europe is seeking greater AI sovereignty.
 Yet, a shared understanding of what constitutes AI’s societal success remains elusive.
-In the webinar, we will address the question: How can we ensure AI contributes to social sustainability, democracy, and environmental responsibility?
+In the webinar, we addressed the question: How can we ensure AI contributes to social sustainability, democracy, and environmental responsibility?

-The webinar will open with remarks from Malgorzata Nikowska, Head of Unit for Artificial Intelligence Innovation and Policy Coordination at the European Commission (DG CNECT), followed by a panel discussion featuring experts from EU institutions, civil society, and the AI industry.
+The webinar opened with remarks from Gaspard Demur, Deputy Head of Unit for Artificial Intelligence Innovation and Policy Coordination at the European Commission (DG CNECT), followed by a panel discussion featuring experts from EU institutions, civil society, and the AI industry.

 Speakers